mkubaczyk/tfplan/README.md

 # tfplan

-Run `terraform plan` with `-target` specified for autodiscovered resources/modules from given files or location.
+Run `terraform plan` with `-target` specified for autodiscovered resources/modules from given files or location or even based on `git diff` command result.

 ## Install

-`ln -s $PWD/tfplan /usr/local/bin/tfplan`
+Clone this repository into your preferred location, `cd` into it and invoke `ln -s $PWD/tfplan /usr/local/bin/tfplan`

 ### Optional requirements

-`ln -s $PWD/tfapply /usr/local/bin/tfapply` can be linked as well, so you can follow naming convention for commands.
+`ln -s $PWD/tfapply /usr/local/bin/tfapply` can be linked as well, so you can follow naming convention for apply command as well.

 If `landscape` (install from [here](https://github.com/coinbase/terraform-landscape)) is in PATH, `terraform plan` will be parsed with it.